Save Early for Retirement

 So what does this all mean?

-It is better to live leanly in early adulthood, even though you typically have less income, because you also typically have fewer obligations and perhaps are more used to being “thrifty”.
-Later, when income has risen, so generally have your expenses, and it’s hard to cut your lifestyle down at that point.
-Saving early gives you a worthwhile discipline that will always serve you well.
+It is better to live leanly in early adulthood, even though you typically have less income, because you also typically have fewer obligations and perhaps are more used to being “thrifty.”
+Later, when income has risen, so have your expenses (for the most part), and it’s hard to cut your lifestyle down at that point.
+Saving early gives you a worthwhile discipline that will serve you well in the long haul.